Best Vegan Food For Hair Growth

 Some people are unaware of acai's high omega-3 content.
 In addition, it's a fantastic source of antioxidants, B vitamins, and protein.

-The antioxidants in acai can help improve your hair's overall appearance, and omega-3 fatty acids help keep your hair and skin moisturized to prevent breakage and dryness.
+The antioxidants in acai can help improve your hair's overall appearance, and omega-3 fatty acids help moisturize your hair and skin to prevent breakage and dryness.

 Orange Root Vegetables